The Absolute Best Garlic Herb Butter EVER

 For the log of butter to hold its shape, it must be refrigerated for at least 2 hours.
 You can also pop it in the freezer and speed this part up to 30-45 minutes.

-- Bread – Slather it on to turn a loaf of bread or dinner rolls into the best garlic bread you’ve ever had!
+- Bread – Slather some garlic spread on to turn a loaf of bread or dinner rolls into the best garlic bread you’ve ever had!
+Homemade garlic bread is a game changer.
+Melted and brushed, this homemade garlic butter sauce is a great way to add garlicky flavor to a pizza crust.
+It can be a great dipping sauce for French bread, too.

-- Vegetables – The majority of this recipe was used for making air fryer broccoli and roasted asparagus, but would also be amazing on boiled corn along with some Parmesan cheese.
+- Vegetables – The majority of this recipe was used for making air fryer broccoli and roasted asparagus, but would also be amazing on boiled corn along with some Parmesan cheese or on an air fryer baked potato.

 FAQs